 Migraine: is the most common type of vascular headache.
 Migraine headaches are usually characterized by severe pain on one or both sides of the head, an upset stomach, and, at times, disturbed vision.
-One- year prevalence of migraine ranges from 6%–15% in adult men and from 14%–35% in adult women.
+One- year prevalence of migraine ranges from 6%–15% in adult geno typical men and from 14%–35% in adult geno typical women.
 Migraine headaches may last a day or more and can strike as often as several times a week or as rarely as once every few years.
 Drug therapy for migraine is often combined with biofeedback and relaxation training.
 Sumatriptan is commonly used for relief of symptoms.
 Drugs used to prevent migraine include methysergide maleate, propranolol hydrochloride, ergotamine tartrate; amitriptyline, valproic acid, and verapamil.

 Hemicrania continua: also a vascular headache, causes moderate pain with occasional severe pain on only one side of the head.
 At least one of the following symptoms must also occur; conjunctival injection and/or lacrimation, nasal congestion and/or rhinorrhea, or ptosis and/or miosis.
 Headache occurs daily and is continuous with no pain-free periods.
-Hemicrania continua occurs mainly in woman, and its true prevalence is not known.
+Hemicrania continua occurs mainly in geno typical women, and its true prevalence is not known.
 Indomethacin usually provides rapid relief of symptoms.
 Other NSAIDs, including ibuprofen, celecoxib, and naproxen, can provide some relief from symptoms.
 Amitriptyline and other tricyclic antidepressants are effective in some patients.

 Cluster headache: is a vascular headache that occurs in cyclical patterns or clusters of severe or very severe unilateral orbital or supraorbital and/or temporal pain.
 The headache is accompanied by at least one of the following autonomic symptoms: ptosis (drooping eyelid), conjunctival injection, lacrimation, rhinorrhea, and, less commonly, facial blushing, swelling, or sweating.
 Bouts of one headache every other day to 8 attacks per day may last from weeks to months, usually followed by remission periods when the headache attacks stop completely.
 The pattern varies from one person to another, but most people have one or two cluster periods a year.
 During remission, no headaches occur for months, and sometimes even years.
 The intense pain is caused by the dilation of blood vessels, which creates pressure on the trigeminal nerve.
 While this process is the immediate cause of the pain, the etiology is not fully understood.
-It is more common in men than in woman.
+It is more common in geno typical men than in geno typical women.
 One-year prevalence is estimated to be 0.5 to 1.0/1,000.
 Management of cluster headache consists of abortive and preventive treatment.
 Abortive treatments include subcutaneous injection of sumatriptan, topical anesthetics sprayed into the nasal cavity, and strong coffee.
 Some patients respond to rapidly inhaled pure oxygen.
 A variety of other pharmacologic and behavioral methods of aborting and preventing attacks have been reported with wide variation in patient response.